GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   IPv4 Channels Allowed (1),
   Max Aggregate Rate (i),
   Max Channel IDs (i),
+  Max Joined Count (i),
-  Hash Algorithms Supported (i),
+  Hash Algorithms Count (i),
-  Encryption Algorithms Supported (i),
+  Cipher Suite Count (i),
-  Hash Algorithms List (16 * Hash Algorithms Supported), Encryption Algorithms List (16 * Encryption Algorithms Supported) }
+  Hash Algorithms List (16 * Hash Algorithms Count), Cipher Suite List (16 * Cipher Suite Count)
+}
 ~~~
 {: #fig-transport-parameter-format title="multicast_client_params Format"}

-The Reserved, IPv6 Channels Allowed, IPv4 Channels Allowed, Max Aggregate Rate, and Max Channel ID fields are identical to their analogous fields in the MC_LIMITS frame ({{client-limits-frame}}) and hold the initial values.
+The Reserved, IPv6 Channels Allowed, IPv4 Channels Allowed, Max Aggregate Rate, Max Channel ID and Max Joined Count fields are identical to their analogous fields in the MC_LIMITS frame ({{client-limits-frame}}) and hold the initial values.

 A server MUST NOT send MC_ANNOUNCE ({{channel-announce-frame}}) frames with addresses using an IP Family that is not allowed according to the IPv4 and IPv6 Channels Allowed fields in the multicast_client_params, unless and until a later MC_LIMITS ({{client-limits-frame}}) frame adds permission for a different address family.

+It is valid for both IPv4 Channels Allowed and IPv6 Channels Allowed to be set to zero in the transport parameter.
+This indicates that the client supports this extension but does not initially permit joining multicast channels using either IP address family.

+The Hash Algorithm Count field contains the number of entries in the Hash Algorithm List field.
+The Cipher Suite Count field contains the number of entries in the Cipher Suite List field.
+An endpoint MUST treat multicast_client_params as malformed if the parameter length is inconsistent with these counts.

+The Cipher Suite List field is in order of preference, with the most preferred value first.
+It contains values from the "TLS Cipher Suites" registry in the "Transport Layer Security (TLS) Parameters" registry group {{IANA.tls-parameters}}.
+It lists the cipher suites the client is willing to use for multicast channel packet protection and header
+protection.
-The Encryption Algorithms List field is in order of preference (most preferred occurring first) using values from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>).
-It lists the algorithms the client is willing to use to decrypt data in multicast channels, and the server MUST NOT send an MC_ANNOUNCE to this client for any channels using unsupported algorithms.
+A server MUST NOT send an MC_ANNOUNCE to this client for any channels using unsupported cipher suites.
 If the server does send an MC_ANNOUNCE with an unsupported cipher suite, the client SHOULD treat it as a connection error of type MC_EXTENSION_ERROR.

-The Hash Algorithms List field is in order of preference (most preferred occurring first) using values from the registry below.
-It lists the algorithms the client is willing to use to check integrity of data in multicast channels, and the server MUST NOT send an MC_ANNOUNCE to this client for any channels using unsupported algorithms, or the client SHOULD treat it as a connection error of type MC_EXTENSION_ERROR:
+The Hash Algorithm List field is in order of preference, with the most preferred value first.
+It contains values from the Named Information Hash Algorithm Registry.
+It lists the hash algorithms the client is willing to use to check integrity of data in multicast channels.

+A server MUST NOT send an MC_ANNOUNCE to this client for a channel using a hash algorithm that was not included in the Hash Algorithm List.
+If the server sends such an MC_ANNOUNCE, the client SHOULD treat it as a connection error of type MC_EXTENSION_ERROR:

  - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>